I heard about the Chemin de fer de Petite Ceinture (French for „little belt railway“) a couple of days before I went on my trip to Paris.

 Despite not really seeing the tracks at Parc Monsourris, I loved exploring the other two parts of the Petite Ceinture.

-The one in the 15th arrondissement, which was transformed into a public place and today is used by kids learning how to ride a bike, couples taking a walk and hundreds of joggers every day, is a great example of how city planning can work without destroying what was built in the past.
+The one in the 15th arrondissement, which was transformed into a public place and today is used by kids learning how to ride a bike, couples taking a walk and hundreds of joggers every day.
+It is a great example of how city planning can work without destroying what was built in the past.

 While Charonne Voyageur, although not officially open to public, is used by Street Artists, kids listening to French Hip Hop and Hipsters walking their dogs.